 - Never have been convicted of an offence in relation to the sale or possession of a controlled substance

 - Not be in default on a Stafford, PLUS, SLS or Consolidation Loan

 - Comply with requests for documentation if selected for verification by the U.S. Department of Education

 - For PLUS loans, you (postgraduate students) or your parents (undergraduate dependent students) must also pass a credit check

-- Submit all documentation required by UNSW Australia to verify your eligibility and determine your financial need
+- Submit all documentation required by UNSW Sydney to verify your eligibility and determine your financial need

 Subsidized Stafford Loans

 Subsidized Stafford Loans are awarded to undergraduate students who demonstrate financial need.
 The US Federal Government pays your interest while you are enrolled at least half-time, during the grace period and for any periods of deferment.
 Although you are not required to make payments while you are studying, you start repaying your loan six months after you graduate, leave school or drop below half-time enrolment.
 Stafford loans generally have lower interest rates and better repayment terms than PLUS loans.